sjackman/homebrew-desc/README.md

 ## Contributing

-I started this project with the descriptions from the [MacPorts](http://www.macports.org/) ports tree.
-I edited those, and since then have added names and blank descriptions for many more Homebrew packages.
-However, there are still many, many items without descriptions.
+There are still many, many items without descriptions.

 Please fork, add descriptions (or edit the ones already here) and send a pull request.